-Serving as an appointed member is a personally and professionally rewarding way of ensuring safe and high-quality vision care for Ontario patients.
-If you are a Registered Optician interested in using your knowledge and skill in the interest of public protection, considered getting involved in the COO as a:
+Serving as an Appointed Member is a personally and professionally rewarding way of ensuring safe, high-quality vision care for Ontario patients.
+If you are a Registered Optician interested in using your knowledge and skill in the interest of public protection, consider getting involved in the COO as a:

 • Appointed (non-Board) Member, or

-Appointed members participate in decision-making in the public interest and implement and support committee and board decisions.
-Appointed members commit to attending meetings, maintaining confidentiality, preparing for meetings by reviewing materials and undergoing training.
-Appointed members can expect to attend 4 in-person Board meetings and approximately 3-8 in-person and or teleconference meetings per year, which often means arranging personal or work schedules to meet the time commitments involved.
+Appointed Members serve on two or more College Committees, including the Discipline Committee.
+They participate in decision-making in the public interest and help to implement and support Committee and Board decisions.
+Appointed Members commit to attending meetings (including Committee and Board meetings, as well as strategic planning sessions), maintaining confidentiality, preparing for meetings by reviewing materials and undergoing training.
+Appointed Members can expect to attend 4 in-person Board meetings and approximately 3-8 Committee meetings per year, which often means arranging personal or work schedules to meet the time commitments involved.

-To be eligible, you must be registered and in good standing with the College and meet the eligibility requirements for Appointed Members as set out in Article 12.2 of the College's By-laws and the Appointed Committee Member Policy.
+To be eligible, you must be registered with the College and meet the eligibility requirements for Appointed Members as set out in Article 12.2 of the College's By-laws and the Appointed Committee Member Policy.

 • Accountable and Honest: Acts with integrity and speaks the truth, is willing to take responsibility for decisions, and follow through on commitments.

 • Collaborative: Encourages divergent thinking and builds consensus; stands behind collective decisions.

 • Adaptable: Adjusts easily and quickly to changing evidence and environments.

 • Public Service oriented: Prioritizes public interest over personal or professional interests.